Looking for Expert Lip And Tongue Tie Treatments?

 So, when should you treat tongue tie in a newborn?

 The ideal time is probably in the first few weeks.
-But, depending on the infant, a tongue tie is still manageable up to two to three months of age or even older.
+But, depending on the infant, a tongue tie is still manageable up to about 6 months of age or even older.

 Releases using the Waterlase laser are typically performed with no anaesthesia.
-With this technique, babies have virtually no bleeding and are generally comfortable during the actual release.
+With this technique, babies have virtually no bleeding and are generally least uncomfortable during the actual release.

 Immediate postoperative pain and infection is a rarity using this particular Laser wavelength and baby may start to have a return of nerve sensation after three to four hours.
 For babies over 4kgs in weight and over four weeks of age, under the advice of a pharmacist or doctor, infant paracetamol drops is usually adequate to calm baby but for those too young or too small, simple breastfeeding and body contact with Mums usually relaxes baby.